This is how you should tackle the asylum seeker crisis, experts tell Home Office

 In January, the Prime Minister said that cracking down on Channel crossings would be one of his five priorities, which eventually led to the passing of the controversial Illegal Migration Act.
 This legislation, which had a turbulent journey through Parliament, will see anyone deemed to have arrived in the UK via ‘illegal’ or ‘irregular’ routes barred from claiming asylum.
 Then, they will be detained and subsequently deported either to their country of origin, or a third country such as Rwanda.

-Sunak and Braverman's hopes of sending migrants to Rwanda have been momentarily dashed however, as the Court of Appeal ruled that the plan was unlawful.
-The Supreme Court is currently considering whether to support or overturn this ruling, but until a decision is made, no asylum seekers can be sent to the country in east Africa.
+Sunak and Braverman's hopes of sending migrants to Rwanda have been dashed for the moment however, as the Court of Appeal ruled that the plan was unlawful.
+The Supreme Court is currently considering whether to support or overturn this ruling, but until a decision is made, no asylum seekers can be sent to the east African country.

 But multiple refugee charities and immigration experts have argued that, even if the plan is ruled lawful, ministers should not go ahead with it because it is 'impractical, costly, and ineffective'.
 The IPPR is one such organisation with this viewpoint - claiming the Rwanda scheme is "destined to fail".
 The think tank has therefore outlined a three-point, alternative plan for how the government should tackle the asylum crisis: